rancher/rancher-docs/docs/getting-started/installation-and-upgrade/other-installation-methods/rancher-behind-an-http-proxy/install-kubernetes.md

 systemctl start rke2-server.service
 ```

-For more information on installing RKE2 see the [RKE2 installation docs](https://docs.rke2.io/install/).
+For more information on installing RKE2 see the [RKE2 documentation](https://docs.rke2.io).

 To have a look at your cluster run: